 After eight years of study at the Zorig Chusum in Thimphu, Namgay gained an apprenticeship, which eventually led him to become a master painter.
 The next eight years were spent working on commissions of murals temples and monasteries in the Kingdom of Bhutan.
 Examples of his work can be seen throughout Bhutan, most notably the brilliant temples of Punakha Dzong and Paro Tsang Chuiko.

 Namgay returned to the Institute for Zorig Chusum in 1990 as an instructor of thangka painting and rimo, or drawing, and worked there until 2001.
 Now he works in his studio in Thimphu with three or four apprentices, painting thangka commissions and temple walls, and his own fusion art that is constantly evolving.

-Since 2008, Namgay has spent part of his time in the U.S., where he had a fellowship at the Vermont Studio Centre, and where he has studied elements of Western Art.
+Since 2008, Namgay has spent part of his time in the USA, where he had a fellowship at the Vermont Studio Center, and where he has studied elements of Western Art.
 He says has a special affinity for photorealist and hyperrealist art.

 ‘In the United States I see signs that show the same things.
 Anywhere we are we need protection, direction and power.
 Americans especially need these now,’ says Namgay.